plone/guillotina/docs/source/developer/applications.md

 # Applications

-Applications are used to provide additional functionality to guillotina.
+Applications are used to provide additional functionality to Guillotina.

-## Core addons
+## Core Addons

 - `guillotina.contrib.swagger`: Activate swagger support at `/@docs`.
 - `guillotina.contrib.catalog.pg`: Provide search functionality with postgresql queries.